DreamVu/PAL-SDK/README.md

-# Initial Steps to follow

-1. Unzip the SDK folder

-# SDK-Tutorials

-## PRE-REQUIREMENT: Install OpenCV and OpenCV-contrib modules
-	1. Open docs/PAL Documentation.pdf file

-	2. Follow the instructions as mentioned in the section 3.1 of the pdf file

-## Install other dependencies and Compile the SDK Tutorials - This section is same as 3.2, 3.3 and 3.4  in the pdf file
-1. Install QT, follow the process as described in the sec 3.1 in the documentation.
-2. For installing python and other dependencies, Run install.exe
-3. For the setup of Opencv and QT, Run opencv.exe

 # PAL USB
 The only single sensor 360° 3D Vision System.
 [PAL USB](https://dreamvu.com/pal-usb/) is the only single sensor omnidirectional vision system to provide 360° stereoscopic sensing with depth perception.